inasafe/inasafe-doc/docs/source/training/socialisation/other_hazards.rst

 ........................

 Notice that there is no building layer in this project file.
-Let's see how we can download OpenStreetMap buildings directly from the OSM server.
+Let's see how we can download OSM buildings directly from the OSM server.

 51. Select the tsunami layer in the Layers panel and click :guilabel:`Zoom to Layer`.